 pH Neutral Foam Cannon Soap

 The ideal snow foam cannon soap will be a neutral solution.
-That means it won’t do any damage to the sealant or wax on your car’s body, and you won’t run the risk of it causing paint or plastics to peel or fade.
-It’s not easy to find a foam soap that tests exactly at pH 7.0 but the closer it comes, the better it is to use on your car.
+That means it won’t do any damage to the sealant or wax on your car’s body, and you won’t run the risk of it causing plastics or paint to peel or fade.
+It’s not easy to find a foam soap that tests exactly at pH 7.0 but the closer it comes, the better it is to use on your vehicle.

 Other Buying Considerations